 Firstly you will need to login.
-You website developer should have provided you with your login details usually the URL is yourdomainname.com/wp-login.php (replace the yourdomainname with your own site).
+Your website developer should have provided you with your login details usually the URL is yourdomainname.com/login or yourdomainname.com/wp-login.php (replace the yourdomainname with your own site).
 If you have forgotten your password click on the link “lost your password” (see fig 1) and reset your password.
 If you are using your own computer you can check the “Remember Me” box and you will not have to login each time.

 Once you are logged in you will see some navigation on the lefthand side of the screen.
 If you are not already on the Dashboard click the option on the navigation.